My life with diabetes, so far

 My name is Gráinne Flynn and I live on the west coast of Ireland, in County Clare.
-As well as being a stay at home mother of two school age children, I am a diabetes blogger, volunteer and advocate.
+In this blog I write about my journey with type 1 diabetes but I am also a stay at home parent of two, I volunteer with Diabetes Ireland, I’m an event organiser, a patient speaker and a diabetes advocate.

 I was diagnosed with type 1 diabetes in 1993, when I was 20.
 It turned my whole world upside down.
 I was a student living away from home and loving my independence as a young adult.
 I finished out my year in college and ran home to the place I remember being safe.